confluentinc/event-streaming-patterns/docs/event-processing/idempotent-writer.md

 ## Considerations
 Enabling idempotency for a Kafka producer not only ensures that duplicate Events are fenced out from the log, it also ensures that they are written in order.
 This is because the brokers accept a batch of Events only if its sequence number is exactly one greater than that of the last committed batch; otherwise, it results in an out-of-sequence error.

-Exactly-once semantics (EOS) allows [Event Streaming Applications](../event-processing/event-processing-application.md) to process data without loss or duplication, ensuring that computed results are always accurate.
-Any solution that requires strong EOS guarantees should also enable EOS at all stages of the pipeline, not just on the writer.
+Exactly-once semantics (EOS) allow [Event Streaming Applications](../event-processing/event-processing-application.md) to process data without loss or duplication.
+This ensures that computed results are always consistent and accurate, even for stateful computations such as joins, [aggregations](../stream-processing/event-aggregator.md), and [windowing](../stream-processing/event-grouper.md).
+Any solution that requires EOS guarantees must enable EOS at all stages of the pipeline, not just on the writer.
 An Idempotent Writer is therefore typically combined with an [Idempotent Reader](../event-processing/idempotent-reader.md) and transactional processing.

 ## References
 * Blog post about [exactly-once semantics in Apache Kafka](https://www.confluent.io/blog/simplified-robust-exactly-one-semantics-in-kafka-2-5/)